Agarciahunter/FinetuneLLM-Assignement1C/README.md

 `conda activate arc1c`

-**NOTE** the enviorment will need to be acctivated any time you return.
+**NOTE** the environment will need to be activated any time you return.

 ### Fine Tuning (Task 1)
 After that, you can use: